gustycooper/gustycooper.github.io/labs/labs_lab03_02.md

 ## Create a Java Car Type

 **Points**: Complete this entire section for 20 points.
 You must include JavaDoc in your code to receive the 20 points for this section.
-If you choose to omit JavaDoc, you can only receive 10 points for this section.
+If you choose to omit JavaDoc, you can only receive 10 points.

+This lab has been modeled after a similar lab in the [Udacity Java Course](https://www.udacity.com/course/intro-to-java-programming--cs046).

 This section describes how to create a Java ```Car class``` and its corresponding ```CarTester class```.
 Since we have been through the details of creating a couple of classes, the specification of the ```Car class``` is sparser than the previous section.